 Meaning

-“I want to let my friend Buster know that I would like to have dinner with him tonight.
+The message behind “I want to let my friend Buster know that I would like to have dinner with him tonight.
 Does Buster work at home?
 Then how likely is he to have his cell phone on?
 Is he one of those people who only turns on his cell when he’s in his car?
-I hate that.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+I hate that.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme